matchmore/tech-blog/20180808/README.md

 We mentioned earlier about the Xamarin specific version of the SDK, and that we are using the .NET Standard.

-So we need to fill in some piecies and gives better control over this from your application.
+So we need to fill in some pieces and gives better control over this from your application.

 We implement the `ILocationService` interface